V/Line: Services

-V/Line operates rail services to the regional cities of Ballarat, Bendigo, Geelong, Seymour, Traralgon, Ararat, Maryborough, Echuca, Swan Hill, Albury, Bairnsdale, Warrnambool and Shepparton.
-In addition, V/Line coach buses connect with many rail services at major stations to serve towns located away from the passenger rail network.
+V/Line operates rail services to the regional cities of Albury, Ararat, Bairnsdale, Ballarat, Bendigo, Echuca, Geelong, Maryborough, Seymour, Shepparton, Swan Hill, Traralgon and Warrnambool.
+In addition, V/Line operates coach services to towns located beyond the passenger rail network.

 Rail services are grouped into two types.
 As part of the introduction of the Myki smartcard in 2013, and to provide consistent communication to both staff and customers, what were formerly called "interurban" services became "commuter" services, and what were formerly called "intercity" services became "long distance" services.
 Commuter services operate over shorter distances and significantly more frequently than long-distance services, and use two different ticketing systems.
 Commuter services use the Myki, whilst long distance services require printed paper tickets.

-Commuter services consist of the Ballarat, Bendigo, Geelong, Gippsland and Seymour lines.
-Long-distance services extend beyond to Albury, Ararat, Bairnsdale, Echuca, Maryborough, Shepparton, Swan Hill and Warrnambool.

 All rail services depart from Southern Cross station in Melbourne.

+Rail services operated by V/Line: